 People: Disgruntled or uninformed employees are one of the most significant risks to any organization.
 An unhappy employee with access to IT systems and applications can wreak havoc in an organization, especially those employees who work in IT and have privileged administrative rights.
 Uneducated employees are prime targets for phishing attacks or other social engineering tactics to gather information, access, and online credentials.

 - Have all my employees done cyber secuity training?
-Training needs to be part of the on-boarding process for new employees and should be done for all employees at least once a year.
-Many organizations choose to add additional security training (and testing) by secretly putting employees in situations to test how they would respond.
+Training needs to be part of the onboarding process for new employees and should be done for all employees at least once a year.
+Many organizations add additional security training (and testing) by secretly putting employees in situations to test how they would respond.
 For example, by planting USB drives on the ground or floor around or in the office, the security team can test employee knowledge and practice of USB use and security.

 Process: Various processes can add layers of security and control, making it more difficult for bad actors to impersonate an employee or use their credentials.
 Other processes are mandatory to address regulations and guidelines.

 - Two-step or multi-factor authentication.
 This also can be considered under technology, but using at least two factors to access your systems and data is a must-do in today’s computing environment.

 - Keep passwords unique, and don’t reuse them.
 Passwords are here to stay, at least for the foreseeable future, so make sure you practice good password hygiene and use strong passwords or phrases that are long and easy for you to remember but hard for anyone else to figure out.

 - Compliance.
 If regulations govern your company, are you meeting all the audit demands?
 The regulations are often presented clearly; it’s up to you to implement the processes and procedures to implement them.